-Tyndall Field opened on 13 January 1941 as a gunnery range.
-The airfield was named in honor of 1st Lt Frank Benjamin Tyndall (1894–1930).
-With the establishment of the United States Air Force (USAF) in 1947, the facility was renamed Tyndall Air Force Base (AFB) on 13 January 1948.
+Tyndall Air Force Base (AFB) originally opened as Tyndall Field on January 13, 1941 as a gunnery range.
+Tyndall Field was named after 1st Lt Frank Benjamin Tyndall (1894–1930) and was renamed to Tyndall AFB on January 13, 1948.

 Tyndall AFB became the United States Air Force (USAF) Pilot Instructor School after being deemed an Air Training Command Installation in September of 1950.
 The installation became a training hub for pilots, ground-controlled intercept operators, and flight crews under the Air Defense Command (ADC).
 During the Cuban Missile Crisis of 1962, Tyndall AFB served as a refueler base for ADC aircraft redeploying to other installations.

 Following Department of Defense (DoD) efforts to refine defense management, Tyndall was reorganized from 1991-1993.
 During this time, Tyndall was transferred to the Air Combat Command (ACC) and then to the Air Education and Training Command (AETC).
 With the development of the USAF F-22 Raptor aircraft, Tyndall became the first home to a modern wave of USAF air power.

 In 2002, the Chief of Staff of the USAF adjusted the 325th Fighter Wing to become a combat organization.
 Tyndall now houses the 325th Fighter Wing and provides training to F-22A Raptor pilots.
 When a combat-coded F-22 squadron was added to Tyndall in 2012, the installation was moved under ACC for another time.
 The first combat deployment of F-22 Raptors from Tyndall was completed by the 95th Fighter Squadron in April of 2015.